BlanchetteLab/RefHiC/README.md

 ### 4. How to use local reference panel, or models?
 RefHiC will load reference panel and models from the configuration file by default.
 But you can still use your own models or reference panel without write them into the configuration file.
 There are two parameters: (1) --reference for reference panel; (2) --modelState for model.
 You can specific them when you run <i>pred</i> for loop or TAD annotation.
 The <i>reference</i> parameter takes a meta.csv as input.
 (NB: <i>file</i> field should contain absolute path to data)

+## Citation
+If you use RefHiC in your work, please cite our paper:

+## Contact
+A GitHub issue is preferable for all problems related to using RefHiC.

+For other concerns, please email Yanlin Zhang or Mathieu Blanchette (yanlin.zhang2@mail.mcgill.ca, blanchem@cs.mcgill.ca).